Nature of Work/Essential Functions

 Must possess a Master’s degree in Library and Information Science and must possess one (1) or more years of experience working with youth and teens.
 Collection development experience is preferred.

 Knowledge, skills, and abilities in the following areas:

-Ability to establish and maintain effective working relationships with supervisor, co-workers, other employees and the public.
+Ability to establish and maintain effective working relationships with a diverse group of customers and staff in the Library, as well as outside organizations and individuals.

 To apply for this position, please apply online at www.cityofevanston.org on or before the closing date.

 Chosen candidates will be required to provide proof of licenses, certifications, and education required for this position.
 Candidates will also be subject to qualifying pre-employment processes, including medical examination, drug/alcohol screen, employment verification, and criminal background check.

 The City of Evanston is an equal opportunity employer and ensures against discrimination in employment on the basis of a person’s race, color, sex, age, religion, disability, national origin, ancestry, sexual orientation, marital status, parental status, military discharge status, source of income, housing status, or gender identity.
 The City of Evanston is also committed to accessibility for persons with disabilities.
 Any person needing mobility or communications access assistance should contact Human Resources at 847-448-8204 (voice) or 847-448-8052 (TTY).